 The basic principles underlying individual and institutional investment decisions are explored.
 The structure and operations of the stock exchanges as well as the functions of securities dealers and brokers are presented, together with a detailed examination of the various types of stocks and bonds.
 Portfolio management problems are considered.
-Prerequisites: Minimum grades of C in BUSA 206, FINA 360 and senior standing.
+Prerequisites: Minimum grades of C in FINA 360 and senior standing.

 An exploration of strategic planning through an intensive use of case studies and computer simulations.
 The course requires the graduating business major to analyze specific organizations and their environments and to develop logical alternative strategies.
 The result is that each student integrates the material from all other business and related courses in preparing rigorous written and verbal analyses and arguments.
 This course satisfies the College of Arts and Sciences Culminating Senior Experience (CSE) requirement.
-Prerequisites: Minimum grade of C in BUSA 206 or ENTR 205, FINA 360 or ENTR 360 and senior standing.
+Prerequisites: Minimum grade of C in BUSA 202 or ENTR 205 and FINA 360 or ENTR 360 and senior standing.

 These courses are designed to serve as a senior level capstone experience for business majors that incorporates all of the learning that has taken place over the student's tenure at Eastern University and applies that knowledge to actual work situations.
-Students join Students in Free Enterprise (ENACTUS) and participate in a variety of community outreach programs that teach free enterprise.
+Students join Enactus, a national organization committed to igniting business innovation with integrity and passion in students.
+Students will collaborate with academic and business leaders in a variety of community outreach programs with social impact that sparks free enterprise to create a better world.
 Enrollment is reserved for those business students demonstrating impressive accomplishments and exhibiting motivation to explore the business world more deeply.
+A maximum of 18 credits of Integrative Practices course work may be earned.
 Prerequisite: The student must maintain a grade point average of at least 3.25 and be recommended by a faculty member.